Are you a new customer? Buy 2 packets get 1 free with code MAYFREEBIE

 Tomato 'Gardeners Sweetheart'

-***COMING NOVEMBER 1ST*** Gardener's Sweetheart is an overachiever.
+Gardener's Sweetheart is an overachiever.
 It produces trusses as long as your forearm, laden with cute red tomatoes, shaped like anatomical hearts.
 Unusually for most heirloom varieties, Gardener's Sweetheart has a high resistance to splitting so you can leave whole trusses of tomatoes to ripen before picking them.
 The tomatoes have a lovely firm texture (they make great sauces too) and sweet flavour.
 As with many tomatoes, the flavour of this variety is deadened with over-watering.
 Once plants are established, water the absolute bare minimum (if growing in open ground) and you will be rewarded with the sweetest fruits.
 Gardeners Sweetheart is a vining, (indeterminate) variety which is best grown undercover, grown up strings - either in the ground or in containers.
 Sow: March, with heat (25C) Harvest: July-September Kitchen: Pairs with savoury (anchovies, capers, cured pork), aromatic (basil, coriander, thyme), spicy (anise, clove, cinnamon), fats (avocado, cream cheese).
-Approx 20 seeds) We pack seeds by weight, the number of seeds in a packet is an estimate.
-Solanum lycopersicum Germ Rate: 100% Oct 25
+Solanum lycopersicum Approx 20 seeds).
+We pack seeds by weight, the number of seeds in a packet is an estimate.
+Germ Rate: 100% Oct 25

 • Grow your own cherry tomato rosella seeds

-Tomato 'Rosella' (indoor, vining cherry tomato)
+Tomato 'Rosella' | indoor, vining cherry tomato

 The best tasting deep red tomato we've grown - a moreish balance of sweetness and acidity.
 Exactly as a cherry tomato should taste!
 A very impressive open pollinated variety, bred by Kings Seeds and awarded the RHS AGM for excellent flavour.
 Plants are healthy, productive and vigorous.
 Rosella is a vining, (indeterminate) variety which is best grown undercover, grown up strings - either in the ground or in containers.
-Sow: March, with heat (25C) Harvest: July-September Kitchen: Pairs with savoury (anchovies, capers, cured pork), aromatic (basil, coriander, thyme), spicy (anise, clove, cinnamon), fats (avocado, cream cheese). ~10 seedsTomRsl-00038-KNG-CGerm 96% Sept 25
+Sow: March, with heat (25C) Harvest: July-September Kitchen: Pairs with savoury (anchovies, capers, cured pork), aromatic (basil, coriander, thyme), spicy (anise, clove, cinnamon), fats (avocado, cream cheese).
+Approx 15 seeds.
+We pack seeds by weight, the number of seeds in a packet is an estimate.
+Germ Rate: 96% Sept 25

-20 in stock
+14 in stock

 £2.25